wilsonmar/gapi-node/README.md

 11. Click on the QUOTA tab.

 > Notice there is a FREE QUOTA of 1,000,000 requests/day.
 Google needs authentication to determine who specifically are making calls so that such limits can be monitored and enforced.
-Purchase additional capacity from https://cloud.google.com/appengine/pricing.
+Purchase additional capacity as Python API from https://cloud.google.com/appengine/pricing.

 > TECHNICAL NOTE: Batch processing of Google APIs using Windows server PowerShell scripts is covered at: http://powershellnotebook.com/2014/10/31/powershell-shorten-urls-with-googles-api/